 Live-culture yogurt can be a great food to eat if you have Crohn’s disease.
-The probiotics in this form of yogurt can help in aiding with recovery of the intestine.
+The probiotics in this form of yogurt can help with the recovery of the intestine.

-You may want to avoid yogurt if you find you have trouble digesting dairy proteins, as this can make Crohn’s-associated diarrhea and gas symptoms worse.
+You may want to avoid yogurt if you have trouble digesting dairy proteins, as this can worsen Crohn’s-associated diarrhea and gas symptoms.

 Oily fish such as salmon, tuna, and herring may help with some of your Crohn’s symptoms.
-Certain types of oily fish contain omega-3 fatty acids, which have anti-inflammatory properties and may help reduce the aggravation that causes the worst of your symptoms.
+Some oily fish contain omega-3 fatty acids, which have anti-inflammatory properties and may help reduce the aggravation that causes your symptoms to worsen.

 A diet containing plenty of fruits and vegetables can help you have fewer symptoms.
-If you find that raw fruits make your flare-ups worse, give applesauce and bananas a try.
+If raw fruits make your flare-ups worse, try applesauce and bananas.
 Both are good for you and can fulfill a craving for sweets.

-For many people with Crohn’s, carrots can be a great vegetable for getting your fill of nutrients without aggravating symptoms.
+For many people with Crohn’s, carrots can be a great vegetable for getting nutrients without aggravating symptoms.

-During a Crohn’s flare-up, be sure to cook the carrots until they’re soft and tender, as cooked carrots aren’t only easy to digest, but they also contain antioxidants that may help with Crohn’s symptoms.
+During a Crohn’s flare-up, be sure to cook the carrots until they’re soft and tender.
+Cooked carrots aren’t only easy to digest, but they also contain antioxidants that may help with Crohn’s symptoms.

-If you have Crohn’s, you may find it helpful to avoid cereals that are high in fiber, especially whole wheat or whole grain cereals.
+If you have Crohn’s, you may find it helpful to avoid cereals high in fiber, especially whole wheat or whole grain cereals.

-However, there are certain cereals with low amounts of fiber that will help you get your nutritional requirements.
-These include refined cereals, such as Cream of Wheat, and dry cereals such as Special K, Corn Flakes, and Rice Krispies.
+However, some cereals with low amounts of fiber will help you get your nutritional requirements.
+These include refined cereals, such as Cream of Wheat, and dry cereals, such as Corn Flakes and Rice Krispies.

-You may want to skip the high-fiber potato skins, as they’re likely to increase inflammation, but the insides of potatoes can be great to eat during a Crohn’s flare-up.
+You may want to skip the high fiber potato skins.
+They’re likely to increase inflammation, but the insides of potatoes can be great to eat during a Crohn’s flare-up.

-Like bananas, potatoes provide a great source of potassium, and can help your body maintain its balance of fluids while you’re battling a flare-up.
+Like bananas, potatoes are a great source of potassium and can help your body maintain its balance of fluids while you’re managing a flare-up.

-You may also want to take vitamin supplements during this time in order to ensure that you’re getting the nutrition you need to fight inflammation.
+You may also want to take vitamin supplements to ensure you’re getting the nutrition you need to reduce inflammation.